 The museum consists of four floors with over 1,200 meters of permanent exhibitions, each float is decorated with golf embroidered fabrics and silver artifacts.

-The Easter Holy Week museum is open to the public Tuesday to Saturday 10 am to 2 pm and 4 pm to 7 pm.
+The Easter Holy Week museum is open to the public Tuesday to Saturday from 10 am to 2 pm and 4 pm to 7 pm.
 Sundays: 10 am to 2 pm.
 Normally closed feast days and bank holidays - check with the museum previously.
-From June 1st to September 30th, afternoon schedule is 5pm 8 pm.
+From June 1st to September 30th, the afternoon schedule is 5 pm to 8 pm.
 Entrance costs €2 or €1.50 for groups of more than 20 people.

 Easter in Orihuela

 This remarkable, dramatic event, in which the public participate, has origins dating back to the 16th century.

 ‘El Silencio' (The Silence) takes place on Good Friday.
 Over 10,000 people take part in the solemn procession which passes through the old town.
 The dark night is lit up with lanterns.
 A chant, dating from the 18th century, breaks the silence as the statue of Christ passes.